-These tasty little balls of fishy goodness will lift your omega 3 as well as B vitamins, choline, potassium and selenium.
+These tasty little balls of baked fishy goodness lift your omega-3 fatty acids, B vitamins, choline, potassium, and selenium without any health detriments.

 The Cronometer screengrab below shows the nutrients provided by 2000 calories of this recipe relative to the Optimal Nutrient Intakes.